Managing personal user settings

 By default, email notifications for builds are disabled for all users.

-- Email address for the notifications.
-By default, it’s the same address you used to sign up.
+• Email address for the notifications is b default the same address you used to sign up.

 Select to receive weekly summaries of builds across your pipelines along with other statistical data.
 This information can be useful if you want to understand your overall project build health and capacity usage.